AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 embedded targets have very small amounts of memory available, so much so that the default task stack allocations would exhaust the memory available quickly.
-That's what the example above does: empirical data showed that the Servo task could run with just 1K bytes allocated, so we reduced it from the default accordingly.
+That's what the example above does: empirical data showed that the :ada:`Servo` task could run with just 1K bytes allocated, so we reduced it from the default accordingly.
 (We specified the size with that expression for the sake of readability, relative to using literals directly.)